raviteja1818/Salary-Prediction-/README.md

-#these is learing project, i am a student learning machine learning, these source is not completely mone belongs to some machine learning project providers
+#these is learing project and is not accurate i am a student learning machine learning